-Giovanni Bellini Biography | Oil Painting Reproductions
+Giovanni Bellini Biography | Oil Paintings

-1-16-1430 Venice, ITA - 11-26-1516 Venice, ITABack to Artist IndexView Artists Paintings
+1-16-1430 Venice, ITA - 11-26-1516 Venice, ITA

 Giovanni Bellini studied and worked under his father, Jacopo, and did not embark on an independent career until he was in his thirties.
 However, this did not stop him from becoming the great reformer of Venetian painting by introducing a new tonality and approaching the Renaissance model.
-Until the middle of the century, the art of Venice drew inspiration from Byzantine models, led by Giovanni Bellini, he soon transformed the Venetian school.
-The new style characterized by a use of atmospheric effects, where light, color, and the details of landscape blend perfectly, and the outlines are only vaguely defined.
+Until the middle of the century, the art of Venice drew inspiration from Byzantine models, led by Giovanni Bellini, who soon transformed the Venetian school.
+The new style is characterized by a use of atmospheric effects, where light, color, and the details of the landscape blend perfectly, and the outlines are only vaguely defined.

 Some of Bellini's early works were inspired by similar compositions painted by his brother in law Andrea Mantegna, but he soon displayed a distinct way of rendering light and atmospheric effects.
-Soon his work was on a par with the greatest art of central Italy.
+Soon his work was on par with the greatest art of central Italy.

-Antonello da Messina's presence in Venice prompted an exploration of a more subtle use of light, though in solemn, large format compositions, which Bellini quickly assimilated.
+Antonello da Messina's presence in Venice prompted an exploration of the more subtle use of light, though in solemn, large-format compositions, which Bellini quickly assimilated.
 Giovanni Bellini became the official painter of the Venetian Republic from 1483 until his death, and the leader of the local school in charge of a successful workshop, where two generations of artists were trained, including Lorenzo Lotto and Titian.
 As the Republic's official painter, a highly prestigious position with very few duties, virtually the only thing to do was to paint the Doge's portrait, and a huge salary is drawn from the salt tax.
 There were numerous other benefits as well, such as being exempt from taxes.